chasewalker26/COP4331_Project/artifacts/architecture.md

 # Build-vs-Buy Decisions

-UPC Database
-Firebase
-We chose to use the resources of Firebase to create a custom website from scratch rather than using a template because it allows for us to create a minimal and easy-to-use website as well as add a database that can connect to the raspberry pi.
-Also, we chose to build these parts rather than buying as it gave more originality to our project by allowing us more free will to alter aspects of our project that if purchasing or using already made software would make it much more difficult to alter.
-We also decided to purchase a scanner to break down and a raspberry pi to save time as it already includes the necessary hardware components to put the system together.
-Overall, building the majority of our project was necessary to simplify the process and limit possible issues that may arise.
+We chose to create a custom website rather than use a template because it allows for us to create a minimal and easy-to-use website as well as easily add our own database connection for the site’s main functionality.
+We also chose building over buying as it gave more freedom and customization for our project.
+The website will utilize Bootstrap for it’s built-in portability, classes, and column system that will allow for a responsive page that still guarantees the developers creative freedom and provides fast development.
+We decided to purchase the scanner and raspberry pi to save time as it already includes the necessary hardware components to put the system together, while remaining a lower cost than prebuilt systems that exist such as Genican.
+We are using the UPC database API to translate our barcodes to english because it would be near impossible for our team to create our own database of barcodes as thorough as the APIs, and it would be marginally more expensive.
+For user sign-in and account management we chose Google’s sign-in API that provides better security and ease than a built approach would at no cost to the developers.

 # Reuse